adamlhayes/adamlhayes.github.io/_pages/about.md

 Some Recent Highlights
 ======
 * January, 2024.
-Article published at *Ocean and Coastal Management*, ["Alaska's emergent fisheries processes.''](https://doi.org/10.1016/j.ocecoaman.2023.107004) (with Marysia Szymkowiak and Andrew Steinkruger).
+Article published at *Ocean & Coastal Management*, ["Alaska's emergent fisheries processes.''](https://doi.org/10.1016/j.ocecoaman.2023.107004) (with Marysia Szymkowiak and Andrew Steinkruger).
 * September, 2023.
 Started a new position as an economist at the [Washington State Department of Ecology](https://ecology.wa.gov/).
 * August, 2023.
 Presentation of work on collapse of the Pacific cod fishery in the Gulf of Alaska at Camp Resources in Asheville, NC.